-The SRP includes five actions: Lockout, Lockdown, Evacuate, Shelter, and Hold.
+The SRP includes five actions: Secure, Lockdown, Evacuate, Shelter, and Hold.

-- Lockout – “Get inside.
+- Secure – “Get inside.
 Lock outside doors,” students are brought inside, windows and doors are locked, no outside activities, business as usual inside the building, and increased situational awareness until all clear.

 - Lockdown – “Locks, Lights, Out of Sight” when a threat or hazard is inside the school building, maintain silence and wait for First Responders to open the locked door.